Canon A-1 35mm Film SLR - With Sample Images

 Likes :

-I love being able to to set this camera to fully programable if needed, but the dial on the top the camera to switch between shutter and aperture priority is really nice.
+I love being able to to set this camera to fully programable if needed, and the dial on the top the camera to switch between shutter and aperture priority is really nice.
 Winding on each frame is smooth and quiet.
-There is self timer modes for 2 and 10 seconds and also multiple exposure giving you some options.
+There is self timer modes for 2 and 10 seconds and also a multiple exposure switch giving you some options.
 The battery once installed sits behind a grip that screws on with a tool such as a coin, this grip is very generous and makes you feel like you really have hold of it.
 You can set the ISO up 12800, perfect for taking photos of the big bang.
 The FD lenses are really affordable, I have since bought the 28mm 2.8 for £41.
 It came with a 50mm 1.8 and they can be bought for around £30.
-And you can also get the 50mm 1.2 FD lens, this would be a treat as Ive never had a lens opens up past 1.4.
+And you can also get the 50mm 1.2 FD lens, this would be a treat as Ive never had a lens that opens up past 1.4.

 Dislike :